oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Separate the SD-JWT and the Disclosures in the Combined Format for Issuance.
  2. Hash all of the Disclosures separately.
- 3. Find the objects and array elements in the SD-JWT where the digests of the Disclosures are included and decode the respective plaintext values from the Disclosures at the appropriate places.
+ 3. Find the objects and array elements in the SD-JWT where the digests of the Disclosures are included by looking for `_sd` and `...` keys.
+Decode the respective plaintext values from the Disclosures at the appropriate places.
 The processing MUST take into account that digests might be included not only directly in the SD-JWT, but also in other Disclosures.
 If there is a Disclosure with a digest that cannot be